About Me

 The Lacanian Gaze and Psycho

 The Lacanian gaze is one of the hardest concepts I teach for my Film Theory course.
 The way we commonly think of the gaze (to look) is not what Jacques Lacan argues.
 Rather, he argues that when we encounter the gaze, we encounter an impasse, a blind spot within the field of vision.
-But more importantly, in order to encounter the gaze, you must be invested in the film.
-When we encounter the gaze in cinema it demonstrates the activity of our unconscious desire.
-So what does that mean?
-And why is the gaze is not defined as the look?
+As Todd McGowan states, "the gaze is a distortion within the visual field" (72).
+The gaze is how our unconscious desire distorts the visual plane.
+But because this process is unconscious, the field of vision appears objective.
+But movies can express the distorting effects of the gaze.

 One of the best examples of the gaze (from Slavoj Zizek and Todd McGowan) can be found in Alfred Hitchcock's Psycho (1960).
 After Marion (Janet Leigh) has been murdered by "mother" in the shower, Norman Bates (Anthony Perkins) cleans up the mess.
 Notice how long it takes for Norman to clean the bathroom.
 This is important because Hitchcock is a laying a trap for our encounter with the gaze.